arlonproj/arlon/docs/gen2_profiles_proposal_1.md

 * Cluster: any cluster registered in ArgoCD.
 Not limited to clusters created by Arlon.

+Observations:
+- A profile can be associated with any number of applications.
+And an application can be associated with multiple profiles.
-A cluster is said to be associated with a profile if it is labeled with `arlon.io/profile=<profileName>`.
+- A cluster is said to be associated with a profile if it is labeled with `arlon.io/profile=<profileName>`.
 A cluster can be associated with at most one profile.
 A profile may be associated (attached to) any number of clusters.

 ## Usage